17 March, 12:00pm

 11 February 2026

-This presentation will took a deep dive into Greater Wellington Regional Council’s strategic journey to embed partnership at the centre of its work.
+This presentation took a deep dive into Greater Wellington Regional Council’s strategic journey to embed partnership at the centre of its work.
 It focussed on moving beyond transactional engagement to create enduring, outcomes-driven relationships with iwi and hapū, touching on partnering tools such as co-design approaches, investment-framed tools, and strategic frameworks that deliver.

 The presentation also touched on our experience in governance and kaupapa Māori leadership, guiding audit-driven change and equipping teams to think differently about Tiriti centric experiences that are iwi Māori-led.